fukkisi/El-Backupo/README.md

 Set PASSWORD=PASSWORD for the zip password.

-Set EMAIL="EMAIL" to the reciepent adress.
+Set EMAIL="EMAIL" to the recipient adress.

 Setup as a daily backup
 --------------